dokoji/hack-the-commute/README.md

 We made use of:

 - Data set from OneBusAway
-- Data set from Pronto
-- Data set from Socrata
+- Data set from Pronto through Socrata
 - Impact data from Washington State DOT